karlssonjohan/apple-tv-2/README.md

 Restarts Apple TV without rebooting.

 ### crond.sh
 Crond like shell script.
-Takes two arguments: time and command, for example if you want to run the "ls" command at 12:04, run:
+Takes two arguments: time and command, for example if you want to run the "ls" command every day at 12:04, run:

 ```crond.sh 12:04 ls```

 ### advancedsettings.xml